Icon-05

 1. Maintain Accurate Records:

-A provider must keep the certification, licenses, and other credentials up-to-date to minimize delays in the verification of provider credential and enrollment process that can occur due to the changes in policies and regulations of the government.
+A provider must keep the certifications, licenses, and other credentials up to date to minimize delays in verifying provider credentials and the enrollment process that can occur due to changes in government policies and regulations.

 2. Use Technology: